AhmedYounis20/StudentAffairMaui/README.md

 # School Management System Maui App

-The **School Management System** is a comprehensive web application developed using ASP.NET and Blazor WebAssembly. 🚀 It is meticulously designed to streamline and enhance the management of educational institutions.
+The **School Management System** is a comprehensive web application developed using ASP.NET, Blazor WebAssembly and MAUI. 🚀 It is meticulously designed to streamline and enhance the management of educational institutions.
 This powerful system empowers administrators to efficiently handle various aspects of school management, fostering a more organized and effective educational environment.

 ## Key Features: